-For South African websites, where most of the site visitors are based in South Africa, it is best that this host is in South Africa itself.
-This makes our websites less dependant on the long undersea cables that stretch the length of Africa, allowing them to perform better for local users.
+For South African websites, where most of the site visitors are based in South Africa, it is best that this host is within South Africa itself.
+This will make our websites less dependant on the long undersea cables that stretch the length of Africa, allowing them to perform better for local users.

 If the bulk of your clients are abroad, it’s probably better to host outside of South Africa.
 This will allow your website to perform faster for your overseas clients.